How to start from Zero and begin your journey to Hero.

 Some happen automatically (Defense...), some happen if you wield the correct weapons (1H vs 2H...) and some have to be purposely worked on (Languages, Tradeskills...).

-You can run the EverQuest program multiple times on the same Computer and Play on more than one (1) Account at the same time.
+You can run multiple EverQuest programs at the (same Computer or not) and Play on more than one (1) Account at the same time.

 If you are skilled enough to do this, you can 'box' your Characters, meaning you can play them at the same time, together, so they can help each other.